 Peperomia plant grows best in peat-based, well-aerated soil with excellent drainage.

 Use a potting mix prepared with two parts peat and one part perlite or sand for best results.

 Transfer the plant to a new pot of the same size or one pot size bigger in spring to refresh the soil.

 The happy bean plant is not hard to grow or maintain.

-It neither creeps out of its space and takes over the neighboring plants nor requires pruning, making it an ideal choice for gardeners looking for hassle-free plant species.
+It does not creeps out of its space, take over the neighboring plants or requires pruning.
+It makes an ideal choice for gardeners looking for hassle-free plant species.

 How to Propagate Pincushion Peperomia

-Just like African violets, most species of P. Ferreyra are best propagated through stem and leaf cuttings.
+Like African violets, most Peperomia species are best propagated through stem and leaf cuttings.

 - Take 2″ – 3″ inches (5-8 cm) long petiole leaf cuttings with a couple of leaves.